weiji14/cryospheric-data-lakes/docs/project_proposal.md

 For the resampling process, we may choose to use classical resampling techniques such as bilinear or bicubic interpolation, or a custom spline interpolation method.
 Alternatively, it is also possible to employ Super-Resolution Convolutional Neural Network (SRCNN) to increase the spatial resolution of the raster [@DongImageSuperResolutionUsing2014].
 For example, we can train an SRCNN to capture interdependencies with variables in the other layers to improve the reliability of the upscaling function [@VandalDeepSDGeneratingHigh2017], compared to a standard bicubic interpolation method which only looks at information from a single layer.

-Once this is done, we will generate standardized square tiles of the stacked multi-layer raster.
-Each tile will be centered on one subglacial lake polygon, and may contain more than one lake if lakes are found close to each other.
-Thus, the number of training tiles would equal the number of lakes in our compiled subglacial lake inventory.

-At this point, we will divide our dataset into a training set and cross-validation set.
-The training set will be used to train our ConvNet model, while the cross-validation set will be used to evaluate the performance of that model across different hyperparameter settings.
-Furthermore, we will also have a test set to independently verify our final model.
+Once this is done, we will have a multi-layer raster that will act as an input to our neural network model.
-This test set will likely be generated from the data in the point-only subglacial lake inventory [@WrightfourthinventoryAntarctic2012].

-As our training sample is very small, just over a hundred or so, we will also use data augmentation to virtually increase our training set.
-Data augmentation will involve randomly tranforming our tiles, by any combination of the following: mirror image, vertical/horizontal shifts, rotation, shear warping, cropping, adding noise, etc.
-Such data augmentations will reduce the likelihood of overfitting in our ConvNet model.

 ## Datasets

 The deep learning models will require the use of Antarctic datasets with nearly full coverage of the continent.
-For the supervised classification task, our input data will include stacked layers of gridded raster datasets, and these will be mapped to known output labels or masks of subglacial lake areas.
+Our input data will include both raster- and vector-type datasets mainly collected from satellite platforms.
-Input data for our study will include single-satellite digital terrain models (e.g. ICESAT, CryoSat), compiled products (e.g. BEDMAP2) and model outputs (e.g. MEASURES Ice flow speed).
+Examples of raster data include single-satellite digital terrain models (e.g. ICESAT, CryoSat), compiled products (e.g. BEDMAP2) and model outputs (e.g. Subglacial water flux).
-Output data will come from published subglacial lake inventory collections.
+Vector data will include polygons or points that come from published subglacial lake inventory collections.
-For select regions of interest, we may source finer resolution data directly from airborne geophysical missions (e.g. Operation Icebridge) and there will be some scope for additional field data collection for groundtruthing purposes.
+For select regions of interest, we may source finer resolution data directly from airborne geophysical missions (e.g. Operation Icebridge) or ground based surveys.

-Our criteria for incorporating a dataset into the shortlist is prioritized based on factors like spatial resolution and whether they have the potential to be useful for our subglacial lake classification task.
+Our criteria for incorporating a dataset into the shortlist is prioritized based on factors like spatial resolution and whether they have the potential to be useful for our subglacial hydrology research.
 Where data products of similar types are available, we tend to choose the latest version, keeping an older version only if it has some value not found in the newer version.
 For example, we have two Digital Elevation Models (DEM), one from ICESAT data, and one from CryoSat-2 data, as even though the ICESAT DEM is older, it is of higher spatial resolution and also sourced from a laser altimeter compared to CryoSat-2's radar altimeter.

-### Training data - Raster Arrays
+### Raster Data

 |Type         | Sensor Type     | Name                    | Spatial Resolution | Literature Citation                          | Data Citation                            |
 |:----------- |:----------------|:----------------------- | ------------------:|:-------------------------------------------- |:---------------------------------------- |